Mathematical implication

 Summary

-- If and are two predicates , then the statement “ If , then ” is called an implication .
+- If A and B are two predicates , then the statement “ If A , then B ” is called an implication .

-- is called the hypothesis and the conclusion of the implication .
+- A is called the hypothesis and B the conclusion of the implication .

 - An implication is true unless you can find a value for the free variable such that the conclusion is false when the hypothesis is true.